NickLiggett/WhoSaidThat-LOTR/README.md

 or

-Copy and Paste this into your terminal (you may need to run `npm i` first)
+Copy and Paste this into your terminal

 ```
 git clone git@github.com:NickLiggett/WhoSaidThat-LOTR.git
 cd WhoSaidThat-LOTR
+npm i
 npm start
 ```

+* CAUTION!
+You will need to visit [this](https://the-one-api.dev/) website and request an API key.
+Once you have it, visit [this](https://betterprogramming.pub/how-to-hide-your-api-keys-c2b952bc07e6) website to find out how to hide you're API key if you want to push it to GitHub.

 ## Application in Action